 Storage Tips

-- To store: Leftover oven roasted carrots and parsnips can be stored in an airtight container in the refrigerator for up to 4 days.
+- To store: Store in an airtight container in the refrigerator for up to 4 days.

 FAQs

 Yes!
 You can overcook parsnips.
-Overcooked parsnips taste mushy and unpleasant, almost slimy.
-Be sure to check your parsnips and stop cooking them once they're fork tender.
+Overcooked parsnips taste mushy and unpleasant.
+Be sure to cut your parsnips thick enough so they don't overcook and get mushy in the oven.

 There are a couple culprits for soggy parsnips, but the main ones are overcooking and crowding the pan.
 If you crowd the pan and overlap the parsnips, they will steam instead of roast, resulting in a soggy texture.
 Another common culprit is overcooking them.
 Parsnips cook quicker than other root vegetables.